IdoCohen138/RestAPI_Project/README.md

 Requierments for this script:
 1. set a "config.properties" file
 2. set a ".env" file for E2E Test
 this files need to be in the same location path that the TestE2E.py file location.
+3. run TestE2E.py

 ### Modules Test:
 run the "TestModules.py" script from "Script_Test-Modules" folder after you read instractions below
 Requierments for this script:
 1. run database container:
 **docker run -p 5433:5432 -e POSTGRES_PASSWORD=YOUR_PASSWORD_TO_POSTGRES -d database_container**
-1. set a "config.properties" file
+2. set a "config.properties" file
-2. set a ".env" file for Modules Test
+3. set a ".env" file for Modules Test
 this files need to be in the same location path that the TestModules.py file location.
+4. run TestE2E.py

 #### config.properties file:
 (for Modules Test you need only the webhook properties without "docker_compose_path propertie)